andywpt/QuickGuide-iOS/Concurrency.md

 - Task
 - [Actor](#Actor)

+## Task
+### What's a Task?
+- There is no concurrency inside a Task, because a Task only runs on a single thread.
+- Each thread can only run one task at any given time, and tasks that are on different threads can run concurrently.
+- When a running task reaches its suspension point (i.e. `await`), the task will be cached, and the thread running the task is now free to run another task.
+So `await` inside a Task doesn't block the thread, it allows other tasks to make progress.

 ## Actor

-### 🤔 What is Actors Reentrancy?
+### Actors Reentrancy Problem 😈
 When an actor's function suspends (i.e. it runs to some line that contains `await`), the actor can process other calls from outside before the function awakes from suspension.
-### 🤔 Why are actors designed to be reentrant?
-If actors were not reentrant, all calls to the actor will have to wait for the suspended function, even though the actor is free to do other stuff.

-### Gotchas with Actor 😈

-**Actors Reentrancy Problem**

-When an actor's function suspends (i.e. it runs to some line that contains `await`), the actor can process other     calls from outside before the function awakes from suspension.
+So we say actors are **reentrant**.

 ```
 actor Downloader {
     private var count = 0

-    func downloadData() async {
+    func download() async {
         count += 1
-        print(count)          // ex: 1
+        let beforeAwait = count
-        await doOtherTask()   // When it suspends, downloadData() can be called many times before it awakes from
+        await someTask()   // When it suspends, download() can be called many times before it awakes from
                                  suspension, which causes count to be incremented many times.
+        let afterAwait = count
-        print(count)          // Assuming 1 is incorrect 😈
+        XCAsertEqual(beforeAwait,afterAwait) ❌ // Assuming unchanged is incorrect 😈
     }
 }
 ```
+#### Why are actors designed to be reentrant?
+If actors were not reentrant, all calls to the actor will have to wait for the suspended function, even though the actor is free to do other stuff.

 Yes, The actor's internal shared state can change accross the suspension point.
 **Solutions**
 1. Read and modify before saying any await in the function body